 - Show page rulers and node border lines controls whether page rulers and node border lines are shown during element selection.

-- Show only for selected node controls whether the Changes panel in the Details Sidebar in the Elements Tab shows modifications (made using Web Inspector) to any CSS rule or only to those that match the currently selected DOM node.
+- Show changes only for selected node controls whether the Changes panel in the Details Sidebar shows modifications made using Web Inspector to any CSS rule or only to those that match the currently selected DOM node in the DOM Tree.

 This pane contains settings related to how Web Inspector treats resources, as well as settings that affect the workflow of debugging resources.